gromacs/gromacs/docs/reference-manual/functions.rst

 .. math:: V(r) = f \frac{\mbox{erfc}(\beta r_{ij})}{r_{ij}} q_i q_j,

 where :math:`\beta` is a parameter that determines the relative weight between the direct space sum and the reciprocal space sum and erfc\ :math:`(x)` is the complementary error function.
-For further details on long-range electrostatics, see sec. [sec:lr\_elstat].
+For further details on long-range electrostatics, see sec. :ref:`lrelstat`.

 Bonded interactions
 -------------------